Aichi-Chang/bookdoctor/README.md

 | email      | doctor1@gmail.com         |
 | password      | doctor1         |

 You can also register your own account(with real email).
-Please note that once registered, you're agree to us using and processing your data as your username will show in the doctors' patient list, and you will get an email sent from us if you book an appointment.
+Please note that once registered, you're agree to us using and processing your data as your username will display in the doctors' patient list, you will also recive an email sent from us if you book an appointment.